ericmikkelsen/ericmikkelsen.com-11ty/blog/tina.md

 ## [You should give Tina money](https://www.gofundme.com/f/tina-juhlin-handstand-fund)

 Tina has cancer.
 I don't know what else to tell you, she's an amazing person, mom, grandmom, and gymnist (yep grandma gymnist), and she has cancer.
-So give her money.
-I did, and I want you to also.
-Please.
+[So give her money](https://www.gofundme.com/f/tina-juhlin-handstand-fund), that's her gofundme page.
+So please help out.